-Since these mappings will vary between different accelerator, the loop directive accepts a device\type clause, which will inform the compiler that these clauses only apply to a particular device time.
+Since these mappings will vary between different accelerator, the loop directive accepts a device\type clause, which will inform the compiler that these clauses only apply to a particular device type.
 Clauses after a device\type clause up until either the next device\type or the end of the directive will apply only to the specified device.
 Clauses that appear before all device\type clauses are considered default values, which will be used if they are not overridden by a later clause.
-For example, the code below specifies that a vector length of 128 should be used on devices of type acc\device\nvidia or a vector length of 256 should be used on devices of type acc\device\nvidia or a default vector length for all other device types.
+For example, the code below specifies that a vector length of 128 should be used on devices of type acc\device\nvidia or a vector length of 256 should be used on devices of type acc\device\radeon.
+The compiler will choose a default vector length for all other device types.

-Collapse Clause
+5.4 Collapse Clause

 When a code contains tightly nested loops it is frequently beneficial to collapse these loops into a single loop.
 Collapsing loops means that two loops of trip counts N and M respectively will be automatically turned into a single loop with a trip count of N times M. By collapsing two or more parallel loops into a single loop the compiler has an increased amount of parallelism to use when mapping the code to the device.
 On highly parallel architectures, such as GPUs, this can result in improved performance.
-Additionally, if a loop lacked sufficient parallelism for the hardware by itself, collapsing it with another loop multiplies the available parallelism.
+Additionally, if a loop lacked sufficient parallelism.
 This is especially beneficial on vector loops, since some hardware types will require longer vector lengths to achieve high performance than others.
+Collapsing gang loops may also be beneficial if it allows for generating a greater number of gangs for highly-parallel processors.
 The code below demonstrates how to use the collapse directive.